Teleconverters and lens tilt

 What about tilt?

 This method works really well at larger scales.
-For example with the level camera on a tripod I might want to use tilt to run the plane of focus along the ground, or a wall, or a ceiling.
+For example, with the level camera on a tripod I might want to use tilting downwards to run the plane of focus along the ground, sideways to run along a wall, or upwards for a ceiling.
 All I need is the distance, the focal length and a table of tilt settings.
 This is described in a lot more detail in my article about Focusing the tilted lens.

 At closer working distances it can be difficult to set the tilt precisely this way, so I use an iterative method of focus for tilted lenses.
 The measured distance is still good for estimating whether your lens has enough physical tilt and setting an initial tilt estimate for the iterative method.

 First a quick example of how tilting the lens changes the plane of focus.
 I’m now using the TS-E24mm F3.5L II on my EOS 5Ds, which is connected via USB to the Mac Pro under the desk.